 Wide Width Hardwoods

-Higher quality engineered hardwoods are ideal for those seeking wider width flooring.
+Thick engineered hardwoods are ideal for those seeking wider width flooring.
 The manner in which they are constructed eliminates the adverse effects common with wider plank floors

 Stability - Oak Expands Less Than Hickory

 Okay, this one gets harder to explain.
 The Phd wood experts call it the dimensional change coefficient.
 Yea, that kind of stuff was not on my list of favorite subjects in high school either.
-What they're trying to say is each specie will react different when moisture is present or not present.
-In the chart shown to the right the higher the number the more susceptible each specie will be in relation to movement.
+What they're trying to say is each species will react different when moisture is present or not present.
+In the chart shown to the right the higher the number the more susceptible each species will be in relation to movement.
 These figures should be used when relating to flat or plain sawn flooring.

 Keep in mind, many factors can affect the expansion and contraction of wood floors.
 Maintaining a stable level of relative humidity in your residence (including basements and crawl spaces) will minimize movement with solid hardwoods.
 Installing floors in warmer more humid conditions combined with dry winter heating months can prove troublesome, unless some precautions are taken.